Understanding Your Comprehensive Metabolic Panel (CMP)

 Additional components in the CMP:

-• Albumin — the most abundant protein in the blood
+• Albumin — the most abundant protein in the blood, made by the liver

-• Total protein — the combined amount of albumin and globulin in the blood
+• Total protein — the combined amount of albumin and globulins in the blood

-• Alkaline phosphatase (ALP) — an enzyme found in liver and bone
+• Alkaline phosphatase (ALP) — an enzyme found in the liver, bone, and intestines

 • Alanine aminotransferase (ALT) — an enzyme found mostly in the liver

-• Aspartate aminotransferase (AST) — an enzyme found in the liver, heart, and muscle
+• Aspartate aminotransferase (AST) — an enzyme found in the liver, heart, muscle, and red blood cells

-• Total bilirubin — a waste product processed by the liver
+• Total bilirubin — a waste product from the breakdown of old red blood cells, processed by the liver

 This article focuses on the six additional components.
 For details on the eight tests shared with the BMP, see our article Understanding your basic metabolic panel.